 Use of the Food Bank of the Rockies tax ID number is provided on a case-by-case basis, following review by the Food Bank of the Rockies Leadership Team.

 Food Bank of the Rockies requires verification that the sponsoring organization has adequate insurance coverage and must receive a certificate of insurance that names Food Bank of the Rockies as an additional insured no later than 15 days prior to the event.

-Food Bank of the Rockies is a member of Feeding Colorado, an organization comprised of all 5 Feeding America member food banks serving Colorado.
-Funds would be split with the respective sister food banks based on service area boundaries.
+Food Bank of the Rockies is a member of Feeding Colorado, an organization comprised of all five Feeding America-member food banks serving Colorado.
+Funds would be split with the respective sister food banks based on service-area boundaries.